-The Permittees' Emergency Management Division Leader and the Emergency Operations Group Leader shall annually sign a certification stating that the LAFD has been provided with this information to the satisfaction of the Chief of the LAFD.
+The Permittees' Security and Emergency Operations Division Leader and Security and Emergency Operations: Emergency Operations Group Leader shall annually sign a certification stating that the LAFD has been provided with this information to the satisfaction of the Chief of the LAFD.
 These certification statements shall be maintained in the Facility Operating Record.